 1. To safeguard the rights of African refugees and asylum seekers in Israel from harmful and unfair policies that violate international law;

-2. To empower African refugees and asylum seekers in Israel by promoting independence, ownership and action toward a more dignified life;
+2. To strengthen the capacity and autonomy of African refugees and asylum seekers in Israel through education, training, professional guidance and action toward a more dignified life; and

 5. To deliver comprehensive support to African asylum seekers in Israel by promoting integration in state-sponsored healthcare, welfare and education through partnerships with governmental institutions and other nonprofit organizations.